pitrew/infinite-books-list/README.md

 * You can sort by book and author name clicking on column headers (Name or Author)
 * Clicking twice changes sort order from ascending to descending.
 The arrow will indicate the order.
 * If you want to clear sort order click the column one more time
 * If you want to filter books there are two filters available.
 Book genre and author gender.
-Select desired values from dropdawn list
+Select desired values from dropdown list
 * If the book is of genre Finance and was published on the last Friday of the month it's marked with greenish background
 * If the book is a Horror one and was published on Halloween it's marked with orange background